-To be clear: A VPS can be hosted in the Cloud, making it a cloud VPS, but not all cloud servers are VPSs.
-To see the top VPS hosting plans, including many leading cloud options, check out our VPS reviews.
+That said, however, many hosts choose to add extra redundancy and computing power to its VPS plans by introducing user-friendly elements of the cloud.
+A VPS can be in the cloud, but not all cloud servers are naturally a VPS.
+To see the top VPS hosting plans, including many leading cloud VPS options, check out our VPS reviews.

 Some of the top features we look for in determining the best hosting services for cloud customers:

-Let’s review: With hosts like InMotion or Bluehost, you’re getting immediate provisioning and deployment of super scalable cloud resources, a bunch of processing power, and industry-leading expert support in the pricing ballpark of $15 a month.
-This is as cheap (and as highly valued) as cheap cloud hosting gets, folks.
-You get your money’s worth.
+Let’s review: With hosts like HostGator or Hostwinds, you’re getting immediate provisioning and deployment of super scalable cloud resources, a bunch of processing power, and industry-leading expert support in the pricing ballpark of $5 a month.
+This is as cheap (and as good of a value) as cheap cloud hosting gets.
+You definitely get your money’s worth.

 Yes, free cloud hosting is a thing, but it mostly comes in the form of a free trial.
 You have to sign up with a credit card, you get a taste of the awesome resources for 60 days or so, and then you have to pay for anything you use thereafter.
 Word to the wise: Anything that seems to be too good to be true probably is.
 Don’t trust free hosting of any kind.

 “I can’t communicate to you how awesome this is unless you use it.”